Skip to main content

 As an alum, can I still use the databases?

-You may still use the databases if you physically come to the library to do so.
-However, under the contract terms for database subscriptions, we may only provide off-campus access to current EOU students, faculty, and staff.
+You may still use the databases if you physically come to the library.
+However, under the contract terms for database subscriptions, we may not provide off-campus access to anyone other than current EOU students, faculty, and staff.

 If you are able to come into the Library, you would need to check in at the front desk to sign a Community Patron Internet and Computer Use Agreement.